As much as possible, keep away from other people and pets in your home.

 What Else Should I Know?

 If you're caring for someone who has COVID-19 or who has symptoms, keep taking these precautions until your doctor or local health department say it's safe to stop doing so.
-Also tell other people who may have been in close contact with the person who is infected.
-They can speak with their doctor or local health department about getting tested or quarantining.
+Also tell other people who may have been in close contact with the person who is infected because they should get tested.

-The guidelines for how long to quarantine or isolate may differ from country to country, or may change over time as the virus changes or there’s new information about how it spreads.
-The CDC recently updated its recommendations for quarantine and isolation, but how and where they’re applied might vary.
+The guidelines for how long to isolate may differ from country to country, and keep changing as the virus changes or there’s new information about how it spreads.

 To get the most updated and relevant information for your family, call your doctor’s office, your child’s school district, or your local health department.
 The CDC can help you find the health department in your area.